Moldytzu/moldOS/README.md

      - LLFS 1.0

 # Building:
 To build moldOS you need to run a x86_64 Debian-based Linux distro.
-Run the prepare.sh script and then run build.sh to build the operating system.
+Run the prepare.sh script, then run buildtoolchain.sh (it will take a while), and then run ./build.sh

 # Running:
 Run run.sh to start the virtual machine with moldOS installed.